AviatrixSystems/Docs/HowTos/gateway.rst

 -----------------------------------

-When this feature is enabled on a Transit Gateway, every one of its remote Transit Peers does not advertise to its on-prem network all the Spoke VPCs and on-prem routes learned by this Transit Gateway, except when the link to the on-prem goes down at which point one of the remote Transit Peer starts to advertise to its on-prem network all the Spoke VPCs and on-prem routes learned by this Transit Gateway.
+When this feature is enabled on a Transit Gateway, every one of its remote Transit Peers does not advertise to its on-prem network all the Spoke VPCs and on-prem routes learned by this Transit Gateway, except when the link to the on-prem goes down at which point one of the remote Transit Peers starts to advertise to its on-prem network all the Spoke VPCs and on-prem routes learned by this Transit Gateway.

-One use case is a connected multi sites on-prem network, where each site is connected to the cloud via Aviatrix Transit Gateways and the Transit Gateways are full mesh connected.
+One use case is a connected multi site on-prem network, where each site is connected to the cloud via Aviatrix Transit Gateways and the Transit Gateways are full mesh connected.
 In such case, each Transit Gateway learns all Spoke VPCs and on-prem network CIDRs.
 Without enabling this feature, route conflicts happen for the on-prem network.
 With this feature enabled, there is no route conflict to on-prem and any Spoke VPC has a redundant route to on-prem.